Skip to content

 The department has a long tradition of organising a comprehensive educational trips programme.

 The department leads many trips and excursions, both at home and abroad every year.
 Large numbers of the Third Year participate on our annual four-day trip to the First World War Battlefields sites of Belgium and France every October half term.
-We also organise a large-scale trip every Easter either to Europe or the USA.
+We also organise a large-scale trip every Spring or Summer term, either to Europe or the USA.

-In 2023, our department took students from Middle School and Sixth Form to the USA.
+In 2025, our department took students from Middle School and Sixth Form to the USA.
 This trip took in the history of three significant US cities – New York, Philadelphia and Washington DC.
-Each trip has important historical and cultural significance.
-In 2024, we are planning to take the IGCSE historians to Berlin for a long weekend.
-Participants are always guided by local historians and many places of interest are visited.
+In 2024, Fourth Year historians visited Berlin during the Summer Term.
+Each trip has important historical and cultural significance and participants are always guided by local historians and many places of interest are visited.

 Clubs and societies

-We currently run a quiz league called the History Quiz League.
-This is a weekly Lower School quiz where each week there are a selection of 20 questions related to various themes.
-A recent addition to our co-curricular activities is also the Lower School Family History club.
+We currently run a Lower School History club.
+This is a weekly club where First to Third Year historians come to take part in a range of history-themed activities.
+Activities this year include solving mysteries from the past and also making their own amulets.
+Another addition to our co-curricular activities is also the Lower School Family History club.
 This gives our younger students the chance to research their ancestry.

 SGS Historian